top of page

 Scene 2: Marcus and Laura’s apartment, later that evening.

-Back at their apartment, Marcus and Laura attempt to rationalize why there was a tooth in Marcus’ food.
+Back at their apartment, Marcus and Laura attempt to rationalize why there was a tooth in Marcus’s food.
 After a long debate, they ultimately conclude that Christoph being a cannibal is the most likely scenario and plan to closely follow him the next day at the grocery store.

 Scene 3: The Grocery Store, the next day.

 Christoph admires a piece titled “Demons Practicing Cannibalism.”
 After his soliloquy, he spots Marcus and Laura spying on him from a distance.
 Laura shakes it off as a chance encounter and apologizes for the previous night.
 She asks about the painting, which generates more suspicious remarks from Christoph.
-After some persuading, they are re-invited to dinner at Christoph’s house later that evening.
+After some persuasion, they are re-invited to dinner at Christoph’s house later that evening.

 Scene 5: Christoph’s house, that evening.